 Sean McElweeDirector of Research and Polling

-McElwee, co-founder of Data for Progress, is the 1/20/21 Project’s Director of Research and Polling.
+McElwee, co-founder of Data for Progress, is Take Back the Court's Director of Research and Polling.
 He has spent half a decade bringing cutting edge data analysis to progressive advocacy and his work has been cited by politicians at the national, state and local level.
 His writing has been featured in The New York Times, The Atlantic, The Nation, Vox and The Washington Post.